 What is Cedar Bend?

-Cedar Bend is a required part of your CORE 100 experience.
-Because of this, we need to make sure you don’t have a schedule conflict with your assigned weekend.
-To help us assign you appropriately, please inform Student Development of any schedule conflicts you may have before August 13.
-Examples of conflicts are a family wedding or a special family occasion like a 50th anniversary celebration.
-If you have conflicts with any of the dates listed below, please contact Carrie Williams at Carrie.Williams@arbor.edu or 517.750.1370.
+Cedar Bend is a required part of your COL 100 experience.
+Because of this, we need to make sure you do not have a schedule conflict with your assigned weekend.
+To help us assign you appropriately, you will complete a form during campus Registration Days which will inform Student Development of any schedule conflicts you may have.
+If you have conflicts with any of the dates after the campus registration days, please contact Carrie Williams at Carrie.Williams@arbor.edu or 517.750.6370.
 We also need to know the reason why you cannot attend a particular weekend.
 We will do our best to accommodate your requests.

-Please Note – You do not need to select the date you want to go to Cedar Bend because you will go with your CORE group on their assigned date.
-However, you may send us two dates that may not work with your schedule and we will do our best to adjust the schedule to fit your needs.
+Please Note – You do not need to select the date you want to go to Cedar Bend because you will go with your core group on their assigned date.
+However, you may send us one date that may not work with your schedule and we will do our best to adjust the schedule to fit your needs.

 If you are a fall athlete, your coach will communicate your availability to us.